MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

 <a name="#Exercise2"></a>

 ### Exercise 2: Use IPython notebook to run storage commands.  ###
-Use the IPython notebook you have already created in the previous exercise **Using Windows Azure Virtual Machines.** for this exercise.
-You can manage Windows Azure Storage Account in IPython.
+Use the IPython notebook you have already created in the previous exercise **Using Microsoft Azure Virtual Machines.** for this exercise.
+You can manage Microsoft Azure Storage Account in IPython.

->Note: If you have not completed the Virtual Machines lab, please note that IPython notebook is an interactive Python framework which makes Python project development and management much easier.
+Note: If you have not completed the Virtual Machines lab, please note that IPython notebook is an interactive Python framework which makes Python project development and management much easier.

->Build an IPython environment on windows azure, you can read  [http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/](http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/)
+Build an IPython environment on Microsoft Azure, you can read  [http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/](http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/)

 After the IPython Notebook is deployed, you can open the IPython Notebook in your Explorer: